EleutherAI/lm-evaluation-harness/lm_eval/tasks/bluebench/README.md

 CLAP NQ includes long answers with grounded gold passages from Natural Questions (NQ) and a corpus to perform either retrieval, generation, or the full RAG pipeline.
 The CLAP NQ answers are concise, 3x smaller than the full passage, and cohesive, with multiple pieces of the passage that are not contiguous.

 CLAP NQ is created from the subset of Natural Questions (NQ) that have a long answer but no short answer.
 NQ consists of ~380k examples.
 There are ~30k questions that are long answers without short answers excluding tables and lists.
-To increases the likelihood of longer answers we only explored ones that have more than 5 sentences in the passage.
+To increase the likelihood of longer answers we only explored ones that have more than 5 sentences in the passage.
 The subset that was annotated consists of ~12k examples.
 All examples where cohesion of non-consecutive sentences was required for the answer were annotated a second time.
 The final dataset is made up of all data that went through two rounds of annotation.
 (We provide the single round annotations as well - it is only training data) An equal amount of unanswerable questions have also been added from the original NQ train/dev sets.
 Details about the annotation task and unanswerables can be found here.

 ```json
 {